 ADVANCE CARE PLANNING

 This is a written list of instructions to your doctor or health practitioner, made out in anticipation of possible treatments for health problems.
 In its official form it is known in Western Australia as an advance health directive (AHD).
 An AHD must be signed and witnessed at a time when you are competent.
-You can list specific conditions under which you do not want particular treatments such as resuscitation, antibiotics, or artificial nutrition or hydration.
+You can list specific conditions under which you do not want particular treatments such as resuscitation, antibiotics, or nutrition or hydration.
 Provided it is properly executed an AHD is legally binding and nobody can override it.
+More information about Advance Care Planning including a sample AHD and FAQs in relation to AHDs are provided under RESOURCES or can be accessed by clicking here.

-This is a trusted person who you provide with the legally-binding authority to make health decisions for you, if you are unable to do so for yourself .
-To nominate this person you must complete a statutory document at a time when you are competent to make this decision and this document must be signed by you, your enduring guardian and an independent witness (a legislated signatory).
+This is a trusted person to whom you provide the legally-binding authority to make health decisions for you, if you are unable to do so for yourself.
+To nominate this person you must complete and sign a statutory document (an enduring power of guardianship (EPG)) at a time when you are competent to do so.
+An EPG must be signed by you and your enduring guardian in the presence of an independent witness or witnesses in accordance with the requirements of the jurisdiction in which it is signed.
 When deciding on whom to appoint, you should consider who would best understand your values and wishes, and who would have the skills to make good decisions for you.

 This is an assumption that safeguards, initially put in place to underpin legislative reform, may in time be eroded so they become no longer effective or may lead to other unintended, harmful consequences.
-The term is frequently used, but there is no evidence that this has occurred in any of the jurisdictions where assisted death is legal.
-It is an unwarranted assumption.
+The review of existing VAD legislation as provided under the applicable Act may result in changes to the law in accordance with due parliamentary process.
+This is democracy, not a slippery slope.

 What is legal in Australia now?

-- Refusing unwanted, painful and futile medical treatment leading to death from the illness.
+- Refusing unwanted, painful or futile medical treatment leading to death from the illness.

 - Refusing food and drink leading to death from starvation and dehydration.